-PS12 The Council will seek to deliver at least 1,360 affordable dwellings through the planning system during the plan period up to 2035 in order to contribute to balanced and sustainable communities.
+The Council will seek to deliver at least 1,360 affordable dwellings\ through the planning system during the plan period up to 2035 in order to contribute to balanced and sustainable communities of planning obligations and conditions.
+The components that contribute to the affordable housing target are summarised in Table 4 below.
+Further details can be found in the Housing Land Supply and Affordable Housing Target Evidence Base Paper.

-7.24 It should be noted that this target is based on the viability area specific affordable housing targets in the adopted LDP and may be subject to change following the completion of detailed viability work and the outcomes of the candidate site assessment process and the completion of the new LHMA.
+\This target is based on the viability area specific affordable housing targets in the adopted LDP and may be subject to change following the completion of detailed viability work and the outcomes of the candidate site assessment process and the completion of the new LHMA.

-Sustainable Transport
+Policy PS14: Sustainable Transport Hierarchy